NewsWildfire Watch

 Evacuation orders are in place for all residents in the Burner Mountain area/Subdivision, the agency said in a social media post.

-A shelter is opening at the Roundup Community Center.
+American Red Cross opened a shelter at the Roundup Community Center.

 The cause of the fire, located 16 miles southeast of Roundup, has not been determined.